pwitab/utilitarian-api-docs/docs/architecture.md

 Utilitarian is built using open source technologies and libraries.
 We have also open sourced many of our own libraries that we use within Utilitarian.

+## Cloud Native

+Utilitarian is built for the cloud.
+We deliver all services via docker containers so you can decide how and where to run the application.
+You can run it on a single machine or deploy using Kubernetes in a hybrid cloud with multiple data centers.